 How do I calculate GST on a price in Pakistan?

-Pakistan’s standard GST rate is 17%.
-GST Amount = Price × 0.17.
-Total price with GST = Price × 1.17.
-To find the GST-exclusive price from a GST-inclusive amount: divide by 1.17.
+Pakistan’s standard GST rate varies but is typically 18%.
+GST Amount = Price × 0.18.
+Total price with GST = Price × 1.18.
+To find the GST-exclusive price from a GST-inclusive amount: divide the total by 1.18.

 How do I calculate percentage marks in Pakistan?